The 7 Best Bonfire Night Events in the UK

 If you are visiting the Vale of Glamorgan or making a trip to the city of Cardiff, be sure to spend the day at Barry Island which has welcomed visitors since 1870s.

-Famous for its feature in BBC’s Gavin and Stacey, Barry Island plays host to a selection of cafés and eateries, vibrant beach huts and the Pleasure Park offers a range of thrilling rides for all to enjoy.
+Famous for being one of the most popular Gavin and Stacey filming locations, Barry Island plays host to a selection of cafés and eateries, vibrant beach huts and the Pleasure Park offers a range of thrilling rides for all to enjoy.

 A more tranquil beach in South Wales to consider visiting is Whitesands Bay.
 This glorious beach is overlooked by the hill of Carn Llidi and offers views towards St Davids Head, promising a relaxing spot for a day out in Wales.